TACC/Lmod/README.md

 Features:

-   1. Added -T, --trace option to report restore, load and unloads.
+   1. Added -T, --trace option to report restore, load, unloads and spider.

-   2.
+   2. Report both global and version aliases with module --terse Add Global Aliases output to module avail if they exist.

+   3. Support for isVisibleHook (Thanks @wpoely86!) to control whether a module is hidden or not.

+   4. Support for "spider -o spider-json" to set the key "hidden" to true or false for each module.

+   5. Setting LMOD_EXACT_MATCH=yes also turns off the display of (D) with avail.

+   6. CMake "shell" added.

+   7. Added feature that LMOD_TMOD_FIND_FIRST.
+A site can decide to force FIND_FIRST instead FIND_BEST for NV module layouts.

+Bug Fixes:

+   1. Fix bug where Lmod would be unable to load a module where NV and NVV module layouts were mixed.

+   2. Fix bug where LMOD_CASE_INDEPENDENT_SORTING=yes wasn't case independent when using avail hook.

 ### Lmod 7.4: